AllenInstitute/ecephys_spike_sorting/README.md

 ## Level of Support

 This code is an important part of the internal Allen Institute code base and we are actively using and maintaining it.
-Issues are encouraged, but because this tool is so central to our mission, pull requests might not be accepted if they conflict with our existing plans.
+The implementation is not yet finalized, so we welcome feedback about any aspects of the software.
+If you'd like to submit changes to this repository, we encourage you to create an issue beforehand, so we know what others are working on.

 ## Terms of Use